 - Provide shipping history.
 The more you can tell a carrier about a lane, the better they can compare it with their own network.

 - Aggregate lanes that had no contract rates.
 Because the cost of spot bids is so high, these aggregated lanes can be relatively large and still save when compared to spot lanes.

 For more details about how to make bid aggregation work for your supply chain, download and read our white paper, Aggregate Low Volume Lanes, Lower Transportation Costs.

-Take a look back at previous posts in this series, “Is Your Routing Guide Ready for a Tune Up?” and “What REALLY Impacts Carrier Rates and Service – Lead Time,” and wait for the final post in this series, which features even more ways to impact carrier rates and service levels.
+Take a look back at a previous post in this series, “What REALLY Impacts Carrier Rates and Service – Lead Time,” and wait for the final post in this series, which features even more ways to impact carrier rates and service levels.